catenax-ng/product-knowledge/docs/development-view/architecture.md

 title: High-Level Architecture
 ---

-This document describes the High-Level Architecture of Agents Standard and Kit.
+This document describes the High-Level Architecture of the Agents Standard and Kit.

 For more information see